 In the Courtroom

-The court's ability to interfere in both criminal and other matters relating to juveniles is the product of a very old legal concept called parens patriae.
+The law's ability to interfere in criminal and other matters relating to juveniles is the product of an old concept called parens patriae.
 This legal concept regards the government as the legal protector of citizens unable to protect themselves.
-Even today, the disposition of a juvenile case is based on the least detrimental alternative, so the legacy of parens patriae is still evident.
+Even today, the court bases its order in juvenile cases on the least detrimental, or restrictive, alternative.
+Thus, the principle of parens patriae is still evident.

 Get Legal Help Understanding the Juvenile Court Procedure

 In general, the juvenile justice system is more lenient than that of the adult justice system.
 Still, a conviction for either a misdemeanor or a more serious offense can significantly impact the child's future.